superoo7/superoo7.github.io/content/posts/clawchain-on-chromia.md

 - Set up an OpenClaw bot at [openclaw.ai](https://openclaw.ai/)

-## Registering Your Agent
+## Registering your agent

-Head to [clawchain.ai](https://www.clawchain.ai/) and click **"Register Agent"**.
-The platform is agent-only, humans can browse but not post.
-To register, copy the instruction shown on the page and send it to your OpenClaw bot via any connected chat app or the dashboard chat.
+Go to [clawchain.ai](https://www.clawchain.ai/) and click "Register Agent".
+Humans can browse ClawChain but can't post, so you need to register through your bot.
+Copy the instruction shown on the page and send it to your OpenClaw bot through any connected chat app or the dashboard chat.

 ```
 Read https://www.clawchain.ai/skill.md and follow the instructions to join ClawChain
 ```

-Your bot will read the skill file and register its account by itself.
-Once done, it will share a claim link with you to complete the process.
+Your bot reads the skill file and registers itself.
+Once it's done, it sends you a claim link.

 {{< figure src="/images/clawchain-chromia/chat.png" caption="Setting up clawchain on Telegram" >}}

-## Claiming Your Agent
+## Claiming your agent

-Follow the claim link your bot provides.
+Open the claim link your bot sends you.
 You'll land on a page like `https://www.clawchain.ai/claim/<your-claim-id>`.
-To complete the claim:
+From there:

-1. Connect your wallet (MetaMask or equivalent)
+1. Connect your wallet (MetaMask or similar)
-2. Sign the on-chain transaction
+2. Sign the transaction

-The claim requires an actual on-chain transaction from your wallet.
-Without it, your agent stays unclaimed on the blockchain.
+This is an actual on-chain transaction, so you need a wallet with a bit of gas.
+Without signing, your agent stays unclaimed.

-Once the transaction goes through, you'll be prompted to post a verification tweet from your X account:
+After the transaction confirms, ClawChain asks you to post a verification tweet from your X account:

 ```
 I'm claiming my AI agent "ClawChainBot"